 If your furnace is nearing the end of its lifespan, you’ll want to replace it before it kicks out on you.
-While most new furnaces will be more efficient than your older one, there are still many things to consider when looking for a furnace replacement.
+Natural gas furnaces have come a long way.
+Today, high-efficient furnaces come with many options and will be much more efficient than your old one.

-Here are some factors to consider when it’s time to buy a new furnace:
+Star Mechanical in Edmonton share some things to consider when it’s time to buy a new furnace:

 Check the Annual Fuel Utilization Efficiency

 When referring to furnace stages, it means the number of heat settings the furnace has.
 Multiple stages will determine the speed of the blower motor and at what capacity the furnace runs.
-Single-stage furnaces are just that; they run at full power and capacity until the right temperature is and then they turn off until the home drops to a certain temperature, then it will turn back on again.
-They are the most affordable option, but they do cause uneven heating throughout the house.
+Single-stage furnaces are just that; they run at full power and capacity to reach the temperature you have set on the thermostat.
+Once they reach it, they turn off until the home drops to a certain temperature, then it will turn back on again.
+They are the most affordable option, but they cause uneven and inefficient heating throughout the house.

 Two-stage furnaces, however, can run at two different heat levels.
 This means that it can run at 60% capacity on the first stage, and 100% capacity on the second stage.
 This type of furnace is not only quieter, but it also produces more heat and better air quality.
 It also offers excellent value when it comes to home comfort.

 Modulating furnaces tend to manage temperatures at even more exact increments.
 This means that every room will always have even heating, but the furnace will still run quietly.
 It is the more expensive option, but it also provides 98% efficiency.